Email Signatures: 6 Tips on How to Add an Effective Logo Design

 - Keep the font and typography consistent

-Always choose a font that you are sure will be available on all computers.
-Otherwise, your email signature to the recipients of your email may be displayed like vanilla ice cream instead of hot chocolate.
+Always choose a font you are sure will be available on all computers.
+Otherwise, your email signature to your email recipients may be displayed like vanilla ice cream instead of hot chocolate.

 This is because, in their systems, the desired font will not be installed.
 If you are too determined to use a non-generic font, it is better to resort to fallback fonts.

-They are second priority fonts that are used when the priority font is not available.
+They are second-priority fonts used when the priority font is unavailable.

 It would help if you also decided upon using serif or sans serif fonts.
 Using both is strongly opposed unless you want to provoke or have a negative effect.
-With the right font used consistently, your email signature is on the right track to look professional.
+Your email signature is on the right track to looking professional with the right font used consistently.

 - Have a layout that is relevant across various media and departments